 Will I be accepted for a business loan?

 When considering applying for a business loan, it’s important to bear in mind you might not be guaranteed the funds.
 The reason for your loan not being accepted by the lender may not always be clear, but could be down to credit rating, or insufficient evidence of strong business cash flow.

 If your business loan application is accepted, it’s important to make sure that the loan you are offered is the right one for you and your business.
 Take your time to research lenders and find a loan that works for you.

 The amount of time you have to repay the funds for your loan and the interest depends on your lender.
 Loan terms most commonly range between 6- and 60-month repayment schemes, but some offer up to as much as 30 years.
 However, be aware of the additional interest fees that are applied to repayments until your loan is repaid.

 It’s important to be sure that you can repay your loan on time as agreed.
 In the event you are unable to repay your business loan, the lender is eligible to take legal action against your business.
 Consider what repayment schedule is reasonable for you before accepting any loan.

-If you’d like to find out more about the ins and outs of business loans, you can read about it on our website.
+Find out more about the ins and outs of business loans.